Putin 'to resign as Russian president' as Kremlin footage uncovers major health concerns

 Source: www.youtube.com

-VLADIMIR PUTIN has been suggested to be ready to step down as President of Russia next year, over fears the leader has developed Parkinson's.
+VLADIMIR PUTIN is ready to step down as President of Russia next year, over fears the leader has developed Parkinson's according to a close source.

 More in feedproxy.google.com